ericyang1022/MyMoney/README.md

 It allows you to create accounts (for example Cash or Checking) and enter transactions associated with those accounts.

+All code is available under the permissive opensource MIT license.

 The app is (usually!) running at http://mymoney.shaunabram.cloudbees.net (Note that it may be a little slow to load first time as I'm using the free account from the CloudBees service, which means the server is hibernated when not in use).